naiyerasif/site/content/blog/2019/2019-09-18-querying-json-documents-in-oracle.md

 ## A few things to note

 - `json_query` and `json_value` can be treated as a special case of `json_table`.
-- All these functions use [Oracle JSON Path Expressions](https://docs.oracle.com/database/121/ADXDB/json.htm#ADXDB6254), subject to certain [relaxations](https://docs.oracle.com/database/121/ADXDB/json.htm#GUID-951A61D5-EDC2-4E30-A20C-AE2AE7605C77), to match JSON attributes.
-By default, Oracle matches with a lax syntax.
+- By default, Oracle matches with a [lax JSON syntax](https://docs.oracle.com/database/121/ADXDB/json.htm#GUID-1B6CFFBE-85FE-41DD-BA14-DD1DE73EAB20).
 - If a field name is repeated in a JSON document, Oracle may choose to match any one of those fields and ignore the rest.

 ## References